This time, when I went down to

 I don’t remember the latter years of the eighties, and my college education is a blur.
 Wine, women, and song, says the cliché.
 I recall the wine and a few of the songs.
 I recall a woman or maybe two, if I squint hard enough.
 My old friends were able to fill in some of the blanks, but that’s not saying much because most of them were boozebags, too.
 That’s why I got rid of them.

-Annette had called me on my cell phone at 3:49 on Thursday morning, according to the blurry red numbers on my bedside digital clock radio.
+Annette had called me on my cell phone at

 “Annette.”